January 2022 North American blizzard: New York

 Suffolk County, which comprises the central and eastern areas of Long Island, bore the brunt of the storm with snowfalls as high 24.7 in at MacArthur Airport in Ronkonkoma and winds approaching 60 mph creating blizzard conditions.
 The 23.5 in on January 29 made it the snowiest day on record there, narrowly eclipsing January 23, 2016.
 This snow pushed January’s snow total in Islip up to 31.8 in, making it the second snowiest January there.
 Roads described as treacherous due to whiteout conditions resulted in 126 car accidents being reported in Suffolk County and many cars needing assistance after getting stuck in deep snow.
 The National Weather Service verified wind and visibility conditions in the county throughout most of January 29 constituted a blizzard.
 In addition to previous transit cancellations, the Nassau Inter-County Express, which serves Suffolk and Nassau County to its west, suspended bus service for the day at 11:30 a.m.
 On January 30, service on the Long Island Railway experienced delays due to heavy snow remaining on the tracks with some trains being replaced by buses.
 A man in Cutchogue, Long Island drowned while shoveling snow in a pool area after falling into a pool.
 An elderly woman died in Nassau County due to being stuck in her car.
 Two others died while shoveling snow on Long Island, one of them in Syosset.

 Other snowfall accumulations included 19.2 in in Levittown in Nassau County,11.5 in in Queens, and 8.3 in in Central Park in New York City.
 New York Subway service to Rockaway, Queens and service on a handful of other above-ground sections was suspended.
 The New York Islanders hockey game against the Seattle Kraken that night was rescheduled for the following Wednesday.
-La Guardia Airport indicated that 556 flights (98%) on January 29 had to be cancelled, while John F. Kennedy reported nearly 900 flights (about 75%) were cancelled.
+LaGuardia Airport indicated that 556 flights (98%) on January 29 had to be cancelled, while John F. Kennedy reported nearly 900 flights (about 75%) were cancelled.
 Hundreds more flights for the morning of January 30 were also cancelled.
-Two tractor trailers tipped over on Interstate 95 near the town of New Rochelle, New York during the storm, reducing traffic to only one lane.
+Two tractor trailers tipped over on Interstate 95 near the city of New Rochelle, New York during the storm, reducing traffic to only one lane.